KAM for quasi-linear forced hamiltonian NLS: Introduction and Main result

-It is well known that the ideas used to deal with the case $\de\leq n-1$ do not apply if $\de=n$.
+The ideas used to deal with the case $\de\leq n-1$ do not apply if $\de=n$.
 For fully non-linear cases the first results are on the existence of periodic solutions, see \cite{IPT} on water waves, and \cite{Ba1} and \cite{Ba2} for Kirkhoff and Benjamin-Ono equations.
 These results have been obtained by using a Nash-Moser iterative scheme combined with tecniques of pseudo-differential calculus.
 The main point is that the linearized operator has the form $\del_{t}+\DD$ where $\DD$ is a differential operator of order $n$ with non-constant coefficients.
 The breakthrough idea in \cite{IPT} is conjugate $\DD$ to an operator of the form $\gotD+\RR$ where $\gotD$ has constant coefficients and $\RR$ is a regularizing pseudo-differential operator of order $k$ sufficiently large (i.e. $\del_{x}^{k}\circ\RR$ is bounded).
 For periodic solutions this is enough to invert the linearized operator by Neumann series since $\gotD^{-1} \RR$ is bounded.
 In the case of quasi-periodic solutions this is not true and substantial new ideas are required.
-A very efficient strategy has been developed in a series of papers by Baldi, Berti and Montalto (see cite) mostly on the KdV equation which were recently extended to the NLS in \cite{FP}.
-In all the previous papers one strongly uses that the eigenvalues are simple.
-In the present paper we deal with the Hamiltonian case which, due to the presence of double eigenvalues, has a number of difficulties not only of a technical nature.
+A very efficient strategy has been developed in a series of papers by Baldi, Berti and Montalto (see \cite{BBM},\cite{BBM11}) mostly on the KdV equation which were recently extended to the NLS in \cite{FP}.
+The aim of the present paper is to extend the result of \cite{FP} to the case of Hamiltonian non-linearities.

-We very briefly describe the general strategy and we refer to \cite{FP} for more details.
-Here we concentrate in underlining the different problems we have to deal with in order to obtain the result.
+We now briefly describe the general strategy, which is essentially the same adopted in \cite{FP}.
+Here we focus on the differences we have to deal with in order to obtain the result.

 {\bf Nash-Moser scheme.} The first ingredient is a generalized implicit function theorem with parameters (in our case the frequency $\oo$).
 This is a well-established iterative scheme which allows to find zeros of a functional provided that one can prove invertibility of its linearization in a neighborhood of the origin.
 This is fairly standard material and is based on a formal definition of {\em good parameters} where the algorithm runs through.
 We restate it in Proposition \ref{teo4} in order to adapt to our notation.